kYpranite/cornbot/README.md

 Username and Password inputs can be found in webscraper.py

 the backup.db file in extra is an empty database file as a backup.
 To replace, rename backup.db to options.db and move it to the "Scripts" folder.

+The Chromedriver may also be outdated.
+A newer release can be found at https://chromedriver.chromium.org/downloads